sjain1992/awesome-tech/docs/aws.md

 - [Docker Datacenter on the AWS Cloud: Quick Start Reference Deployment 🌟🌟](https://aws.amazon.com/es/about-aws/whats-new/2016/06/docker-datacenter-on-the-aws-cloud-quick-start-reference-deployment/)

 [![docker_datacenter_on_aws](images/docker_datacenter_on_aws.png)](https://aws.amazon.com/es/about-aws/whats-new/2016/06/docker-datacenter-on-the-aws-cloud-quick-start-reference-deployment/)

+## Docker for AWS
+- [DZone: Getting Started With Docker for AWS and Scaling Nodes](https://dzone.com/articles/getting-started-with-docker-for-aws-and-scaling-no) This blog will explain how to get started with Docker for AWS and deploy a multi-host Swarm cluster on Amazon.

 ## AWS CLI
 - [Amazon CLI Documentation](https://aws.amazon.com/cli)